UCLALibrary/ideptoolkit/terms.md

 Do not include initial definite or indefinite articles in the title (The, A, An).
 Use standard title capitalization of the language used.

-There are two types of titles:
+There are three types of titles:

 #### A. Title (Original Language)
 The primary title that will be used for sorting.
 This can be in English or in the language of the resource.